tomorrowdata/micropython-patches/README.md

 Our current work is about the former cathegory.

+We use a single executable standalone build of micropython (`230 Kb`).

 ## porting iottlyAgent on micropython

 Given that only a subset of the python standard library is available on micropython we need to make a porting of the iottlyAgent code to make it running on micropython.